 Walking to class on a large college campus can be excellent exercise for seniors, and those who have limited mobility will find schools today are designed for greater accessibility.
 Seniors who attend school may also discover access to gyms and fitness programs is another perk that can give their physical health a boost while they take a break from the rigors of learning.

 Going to school holds tremendous benefits for a senior’s cognitive skills.
 As your loved one ages, it is increasingly important to work on strengthening his or her reasoning, comprehension, and memory skills.
 Even taking one class a semester can provide enough brain exercise to help stave off age-related cognitive decline.

 Many older adults reach their senior years and have difficulty finding a new identity after retirement.
 However, becoming a student can give your loved one an instant sense of purpose and revitalize his or her emotional wellbeing.
 Sharing knowledge with classmates, receiving positive feedback from teachers, and being an active member of a community are all ways to ensure your loved one continues to build self-confidence.

 Even if your loved one doesn’t want to go back to school, there are other ways to receive similar physical, mental, and emotional benefits.
 At Home Care Assistance, our caregivers can assist with exercise and provide social stimulation, or your loved one can take advantage of our revolutionary Cognitive Therapeutics Method, an activities-based program designed to slow cognitive decline and delay the onset of dementia.
-We are a leading provider of stroke, Parkinson’s, and dementia care in Rocklin, Lincoln, and Roseville, and all of our care services are backed with a 100% satisfaction guarantee.
-For more information, call one of our knowledgeable Care Managers today at 916.226.3737.
+We are a leading provider of stroke, Parkinson’s, and dementia care in Roseville, and all of our care services are backed with a 100% satisfaction guarantee.
+For more information, call one of our knowledgeable Care Managers today at 916.472.0605.